uschtwill/awesome-docker/README.md

 * [LogJam](https://github.com/gocardless/logjam) - Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collection server (such as logstash) by [@gocardless](https://github.com/gocardless)
 * [Logspout](https://github.com/gliderlabs/logspout) - Log routing for Docker container logs by [@gliderlabs][gliderlabs]
 * [Logsene for Docker][spm] Monitoring of Metrics, Events and Logs implemented in Node.js.
 Integrated [logagent-js](https://github.com/sematext/logagent-js) to detect and parse various log formats. [@sematext][sematext]
 * [Out-of-the-box Host/Container Monitoring/Logging/Alerting Stack](https://github.com/uschtwill/docker_monitoring_logging_alerting) Docker host and container monitoring, logging and alerting out of the box using cAdvisor, Prometheus, Grafana for monitoring, Elasticsearch, Kibana and Logstash for logging and elastalert and Alertmanager for alerting.
 Set up in 5 Minutes.
+Secure mode for production use with built-in [Automated Nginx Reverse Proxy (jwilder's)](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/).

 ## Deployment and Infrastructure